azkiflay/kubernetes/README.md

     </p>
     <p align="left"><strong>Figure 1:</strong> Creating IAM user for EKS administration </p>

-## EKS with AWS Console
+## EKS Cluster with AWS Console
 You can create your EKS cluster using the AWS management console.
-There are required fields that need to be populated for the EKS cluster to be created using the AWS console.
+There are required fields that need to be populated for the EKS cluster, which are highlighted below with examples.

-- First, create Cluster IAM role and Node IAM role as shown in Figure 3.
+First, create Cluster IAM role and Node IAM role as shown in Figure 3.
 <figure>
   <table>
     <tr>